microsoft/AirSim/README.md

 # How to Get It
 ## Prerequisites
-To get the best experience you will need PixHawk or compatible device and a RC controller.
-These enables the "hardware-in-loop simulation" that provides more realistic experience.
+To get the best experience you will need Pixhawk or compatible device and a RC controller.
+This enables the "hardware-in-loop simulation" for more realistic experience.
 [Follow these instructions](docs/prereq.md) on how to get it, set it up and other alternatives.

 ## Windows
 There are two ways to get AirSim working on your machine.
 Click on below links and follow the instructions.